Nuclear transport: Protein shuttling

 Many proteins are known to have both NESs and NLSs and thus shuttle constantly between the nucleus and the cytosol.
 In certain cases one of these steps (i.e., nuclear import or nuclear export) is regulated, often by post-translational modifications.

+Nuclear import limits the propagation of large proteins expressed in skeletal muscle fibers and possibly other syncytial tissues, maintaining localized gene expression in certain nuclei.
+Combining both NESs and NLSs promotes propagation of large proteins to more distant nuclei in muscle fibers.

 Protein shuttling can be assessed using a heterokaryon fusion assay.